Poisoning AI scrapers

 garbage to feed to AI scrapers.

-Try to do it deterministically.
+Try to do it deterministically to avoid unneeded file (and version

 """